qaalabs/DE5M6/docs/day4/overview.md

 > You are a DataOps team responsible for improving a deployed data pipeline to ensure it's observable, resilient, and governed.

-You'll be given a complete pipeline (or you can start from scratch) and work in sprints to:
+You will in sprints to:

 - Add meaningful logs and visibility
 - Simulate and respond to failures
 - Build quality and governance into your process

+*You can use complete pipeline (see above), or you can create one from scratch.*

-### What You’ll Present
+### What You'll Present

 At the end of the day, your team will: